icukovic/gingerbill.org-source/content/article/2021-11-30-memory-allocation-strategies-005.md

 # Free List Based Allocation

-In the previous article, we looked at the [pool allocator](/article/2019/02/16/memory-allocation-strategies-004/), which splits the supplied backing buffer into _chucks_ of equal size and keeps track of which of the chunks are free.
+In the previous article, we looked at the [pool allocator](/article/2019/02/16/memory-allocation-strategies-004/), which splits the supplied backing buffer into _chunks_ of equal size and keeps track of which of the chunks are free.
 Pool allocators are fast allocators that allow for out of order free in constant time _**O(1)**_ whilst keeping very little fragmentation.
 The main restriction of a pool allocator is that every memory allocation must be of the same size.